Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: Results

 In the block task, increasing the number of observations by refining the sensor grid within a fixed block yields little change in the turbulent statistics.
 In contrast, enlarging the block, thereby increasing both the number and spatial extent of constraints, produces modest improvement in Reynolds shear stress and energy spectra (figure~\ref{fig:da-studies-statistics}$d$--$f$).
 However, the flatness profile deteriorates as the observation percentage increases.
 This behaviour can be interpreted within the Bayesian-like framework of diffusion posterior sampling.
 Conditioning modifies the learned diffusion prior through a likelihood term that steers the generative process toward regions of the high-dimensional state space consistent with the observations.
 As the number of observations increases, the admissible region of the distribution becomes progressively restricted.
 When the conditioning becomes sufficiently dense, particularly in a correlated manner, the posterior becomes increasingly concentrated in regions of low prior probability or outside the well-represented manifold of the learned prior.
 In this regime, the generative process struggles to reconcile strict local data consistency with preservation of the global statistical structure, resulting in a degradation of the turbulent statistics.

 Enlarging the spatial coverage of the block while keeping the total number of observations fixed substantially improves recovery of the turbulent statistics.
 Figures~\ref{fig:da-studies-statistics}($g$–$i$) isolate this effect at constant observation density ($1\%$), comparing three configurations with identical $N_{\text{obs}}$ but different grid stretching (B-1, B-1s3$\times$2, and B-1s6$\times$4).
 Increasing the stretching enlarges the block and distributes the same number of data points over a wider region.
 As the block coverage increases, the Reynolds shear stress and premultiplied energy spectrum approach DNS-level accuracy, whereas a small, localized block systematically underestimates these statistics and exhibits significant deviation in flatness near the wall.
 This behaviour reflects the role of spatial correlation in the conditioning process.
 Localized blocks impose highly correlated constraints, particularly in the streamwise direction, leading to strong but spatially concentrated posterior conditioning and degraded global statistics.
 Distributing the same observations over a larger region reduces inter-point correlation and spreads the constraint more evenly across the domain.
-In this regime, the block task increasingly resembles the scattered-observation scenario, enabling recovery of DNS-level turbulent statistics.
+In this regime, the block task increasingly resembles the scattered-observation scenario, enabling partial recovery of near DNS-level turbulent statistics, although clear degradations in the pre-multiplied energy spectra and the flatness persist.

 The behaviour observed here also bears strong resemblance to classical challenges in ensemble-based data assimilation.
 In particular, the effective information content of observations depends not only on their number but also on their spatial correlation.
 We discuss the connection between diffusion-based conditioning and traditional ensemble Kalman filtering in \S\ref{sec:discussion_enkf}.